aakashgarg-19/30Days_JSProjectChallenge/README.md

 ### 2. Custom HTML Video Player
 We will create three files (HTML file, a CSS file, and JavaScript File), we also have a sample video for testing our progress.
 I included Video slider, Play/Pause button, Volume Slider, Playback Speed slider, Skip Buttons and FullScreen button functionig using JavaScript.
 Things you will learn from this Project :
+1. Methods controling Video in Javascript
-1. Playing with Input tag and controling it using JavaScript.
+2. Playing with Input tag and controling it using JavaScript.